Farrah (band): History

 After releasing their debut single "Terry" on the indie Noisebox Records label in the UK they were signed to The Police manager Miles Copeland III's Ark 21 Records for the release of their debut album, Moustache.
 The album was released in the UK, US, Europe and Japan and saw the band tour the world extensively to support it.
 When Ark21 shut down operation in the UK, their second album Me Too, was released on various independent labels throughout the world.

 Farrah have maintained their independent status ever since.
 Recording at their own South London recording studio, producing their own videos and managing their online presence.

-In addition to developing a harder rock sound, Me Too incorporated more diverse elements into their sound while still remaining true to the lyrically quirky three-minute, harmony-laden, melody-driven power pop sound of Moustache.

 In late 2006, Farrah completed their third album, Cut Out and Keep.
 It was released in 2007 in the UK, Spain and Japan and accompanied by a world tour.

-Since early 2007, Farrah has been working with the Japanese pop rock artist Kaela Kimura.
-They have so far composed two songs for her, and she has covered their song, "No Reason Why".
-One of Japan's leading rock bands, Asian Kung-Fu Generation has invited Farrah to appear at their own Nano-Mugen Festival on two occasions, most recently in 2009.
+In early 2007, Farrah began working with the Japanese pop rock artist Kaela Kimura.
+They composed two songs for her, and she covered their song, "No Reason Why".
+One of Japan's leading rock bands, Asian Kung-Fu Generation invited Farrah to appear at the Nano-Mugen Festival on two occasions.